petromirkolev/odin-library/README.md

 - [ ] Allow users to remove bookmarked books from bookmarks
 - [ ] Add bookmark status in book view
 - [ ] Improve responsiveness
+- [ ] Fix Bookmark > Bookmarked books display (UI breaks if more than N books are bookmarked)

 ### ✔ Done